Think about your site before you start designing it

 Start at the beginning

-You have to start at the beginning and ask yourself the right questions:
+The first step is to ask yourself the right questions:

 Who am I creating this website for?
 Who am I addressing?
 Why am I doing it?
 What do I want to develop?
 What do I want to monetize?
 What do I want to present?